Explore our expert-made templates & start with the right one for you.

 Kafka: The Basics

 Let’s start with an (extremely) brief explanation of how Apache Kafka works.
+You can get the full overview of Kafka here.

 Apache Kafka is open-source software used to process real-time data streams, designed as a distributed transaction log.
 Streams can be produced by any number of tools or processes, with each record consisting of a key, a value and a timestamp.
 Records are stored chronologically in partitions, which are then grouped into topics.
 These can be read by various consumer groups: